arpitnigam45/CyberCafeManagementSystem/README.md

 Pacakage icmf contains all the required source files .You need to compile all the java source files before running the application

-Step to compile the files
+Step to compile and run the files
-1. Go to the directory "Source_Code_In_Java"
+1. Clone the Repository
+2. Navigate to folder CyberCafeManagementSystem
-2. Write command $javac icmf/*.java
+3. Write the Command $javac Login.java

-Now you are ready to run the software

-Steps to run the software :
-1. Go to the directory "Source_Code_In_Java"
-2. Write command $java icmf.Main_Frame

-Enjoy the software !!!!!!!!
+4. Write the Command $ java Login